 “They broke into my house.
 They’re trespassing,” said Giang, per the New York Post.
 “That should be a criminal trespass.
 They’re violating my privacy.
 This is my property.”

-There is evidence that the people inside the house are trespassing, and this should not be treated in a civil manner, said Brian Cweren, an attorney specializing in eviction cases.
+Since there is evidence that the people inside the house are trespassing, this should not be treated as a civil matter, said Brian Cweren, an attorney specializing in eviction cases.

 “I don’t think we need to evict someone who’s clearly a trespasser,” said Cweren, per ABC13 Houston.
 “If you look at different factors, this person went in by force, there’s signs of forced entry, there’s no rental history, there’s no discussion of rental history between the actual landlord and the person claiming to be a tenant.”